Evolution of expected values in open quantum systems: Example: a two-level system

 so it adopts the classical form of the power needed to rotate a spin in the presence of an external field.
 Comparing Eqs. (\ref{power2level1}) and (\ref{power2level2}), we conclude that $-2\vec{w}$ can be identified as the angular velocity $\vec{\Omega}$.

 This simple model allows to clarify some aspects previously discussed in a more general way.
 First, notice that if the free angular velocity of the Bloch vector, which is proportional to $\vec{v}$, and the actual angular velocity, which is proportional to $\vec{w}$ are parallel, i.e. if $H$ and $\Omega$ commute, the vectors $\vec{\tau}=\vec{B}\times\vec{v}$ and $\vec{\Omega}$ are orthogonal, so no external power is required to produce the evolution, see Fig.~(1).
 On the other hand, it is clear that the maximum power occurs when $\vec{\tau}$ and $\vec{\Omega}$ are antiparallel.
-As expected, note that this contribution only exists if the system presents coherence in the energy eigenbasis, since for incoherent states the vectors $\vec{v}$ and $\vec{B}$ are parallel, and the torque given by equation (\ref{torque}) is zero.
-This result evidences the thermodynamic value of quantum coherence.